Radiative Acceleration of Dense Circumstellar Material in Interacting Supernovae: Numerical Study

 For the initial progenitor we adopt a RSG of initial mass $15M_\odot$ and solar metallicity, simulated up to core-collapse by MESA \citep{Paxton11,Paxton13,Paxton15,Paxton18,Paxton19}.
-We adopt the \verb|example_make_pre_ccsn| test suite in revision 12778, that includes mixing of \cite{Henyey65} with a mixing length parameter (\verb|mixing_length_alpha|) of 3 (1.5) for the hydrogen rich (poor) region, and a Dutch wind prescription with a scheme by \citet{deJager88} for cooler effective temperatures of $<10^4$ K. The final progenitor at core-collapse has a radius of $670\ R_\odot$ and total mass of $12.8\ M_\odot$, with $4.9$ and $7.9\ M_\odot$ occupied by the helium core and hydrogen-rich envelope respectively.
+We adopt the \verb|example_make_pre_ccsn| test suite in revision 12778, that includes mixing of \cite{Henyey65} with a mixing length parameter (\verb|mixing_length_alpha|) of 3 (1.5) for the hydrogen rich (poor) region, and a Dutch wind prescription with a scheme by \citet{deJager88} for cooler effective temperatures of $<10^4$ K. We adopt the progenitor that is evolved until core-collapse as initial condition for the eruption simulation, but we verified that the structure of the envelope does not change much within the last decades of its life.
+This progenitor has a radius of $670\ R_\odot$ and total mass of $12.8\ M_\odot$, with $4.9$ and $7.9\ M_\odot$ occupied by the helium core and hydrogen-rich envelope respectively.

-It is plausible to assume that the energy triggering envelope eruption is sourced from the stellar core that is undergoing nuclear burning \citep[e.g.][]{Quataert12,Smith_Arnett_14}.
-We thus extract the hydrogen-rich envelope as the computational region, and as a representative case inject $1.4\times 10^{47}$ erg ($30$\% of the envelope's binding energy) at the inner boundary.
+It is plausible to assume that the energy triggering envelope eruption is sourced from the stellar core that is undergoing nuclear burning \citep[e.g.][]{Quataert12,Smith_Arnett_14,Shiode14,Fuller17,Fuller18,Wu21,Leung21}.
+We thus extract the hydrogen-rich envelope as the computational region, and as a representative case inject $1.4\times 10^{47}$ erg ($30$\% of the envelope's binding energy) at the inner boundary at a constant rate over 1000 seconds.
 We follow the hydrodynamical response of the envelope, and record the profiles at $1,\ 3,\ 5$ and $10$ years after energy injection.
 We label these models as $t_{\rm erup}=-1,\ -3,\ -5,\ -10$ yr, where $t_{\rm erup}$ is the time of energy injection relative to the time of explosion.

 We show the density profiles of these CSM in Figure \ref{fig:rho_CSM}.
 The profile is generally well fitted by a double power-law, with an inner shallow profile of $\rho\propto r^{-1.5}$ rolling over to a steep profile of about $\rho\propto r^{-12}$ \citep{Tsuna21,Ko22}.
 An exception is the $t_{\rm erup}=-1$ yr model, where the CSM has not experienced fallback that characterizes the $\rho\propto r^{-1.5}$ profile.
 Thus we conduct least-squares fits of the profile as in \cite{Tsuna21}, but adding the inner power-law index as a fitting parameter.
 The border between the star and the CSM $r_*$ (inner edge of each fit) is set to the radii given in Table \ref{table:NumericalParameters}, where the density and velocity profiles discontinuously change.
 The break radius $r_{\rm CSM}$ and total mass $M_{\rm CSM}$ of the CSM obtained from these fits are shown in Table \ref{table:NumericalParameters}.
 The CSM at around the break radius expands homologously, with a velocity of $v_{\rm CSM}\approx 50$ km s$^{-1}$ at $r=r_{\rm CSM}$.
 The total CSM mass decreases over time, due to the fallback of the inner bound part of the CSM.
 These two effects produce a broad range in the CSM density, which lead to different consequences for radiative acceleration as shown later.